 If your claim is turned down, the decision letter should explain why.
 If you disagree, you can challenge the decision within one month.
-Read our factsheet Carer's Allowance for more information on what to do next.
+Read our factsheet What to do if you disagree with a benefits decision for more information on what to do next.